Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tổng thống Hàn Quốc được tăng lương dù bị luận tội- Ảnh 1.

-South Korea's Impeached President Yoon Suk Yeol
+Impeached South Korean President Yoon Suk Yeol

-For the next six months, Mr. Yoon will be paid about 130 million won while being impeached by the Constitutional Court, even though he has not performed any duties as president.
+For the next six months, Mr. Yoon will receive a salary of approximately 130 million won while being impeached by the Constitutional Court, even though he has not performed any duties as president.

 If found guilty by the Constitutional Court, Yoon Suk Yeol will be removed from office.